tiuscia/randomizeIt/README.md

 # RandomizeIt

-RandomizeIt is Vue component.
+RandomizeIt is a Vue component.
 With this component you can create a string animation and generate random chars.

 ```
 <RandomizeIt fromInput="something" toInput="somethingelse" startOnLoad maxSpeed="100" minSpeed="200">